Q: I want to grow my MSP business, but most marketing tactics appear to be outside of my budget. Do you have any ideas?

 I started an email list for my content creation company which now stands at 25,000 email addresses and counting.
 It has proven to be an invaluable tool for my business and it can be for yours too.
 MSPs, while often niche in their focus, can benefit from having an email list.

 First, though, to grow your MSP business you need to have a mix of marketing tools at your disposal.
 Word-of-mouth is indispensable and cheap.
-But, the best marketing tool you have is your product.
+But, the best marketing tool you have is your product or service itself.

 Let customers market for you